MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/prefab.md

 * Class attribute: [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)
   `this.singleContainingPhrase`

-This is the phrase that will be inserted in/removed from [[item tags|Tutorial:-Writing-descriptions#item]] when an Item or Inventory Item using this Prefab is added to/removed from an [[item list|Tutorial:-Writing-descriptions#il]].
+This is the phrase that will be inserted in/removed from [item tags](../../moderator_guide/writing_descriptions.md#item) when an Item or Inventory Item using this Prefab is added to/removed from an [item list](../../moderator_guide/writing_descriptions.md#il).
 It is also the phrase that will be used when a non-discreet Item is inspected, taken, or dropped; when a non-discreet Inventory Item is inspected, stashed, unstashed, or carried from one [Room](room.md) to another; and when an Inventory Item (whether discreet or non-discreet) is equipped or unequipped.
 No restrictions are placed on the content of this